svelteuidev/svelteui/docs/src/pages/composables/use-lazy.md

 | ---------- | ----------------------------------------------------------------------------------------------- |
 | attributes | an object whose properties are the attributes to be applied, and the values are the attr values |

-## Events

-The use-lazy action does not dispatch any custom events.

 ## Definition

 ```ts